scttfrdmn/aws-101-for-tranium/README.md

     --output table
 ```

-To check specifically for credits:
+To check how many AWS credits you've used this month:

 ```bash
 aws ce get-cost-and-usage \